Noaaan/MythicMetals/PATCHNOTES.md

 Not only does it have a movement speed bonus, it also speeds up your flying speed when using Firework Rockets by 20%

 ## Smithing Templates
+To comform with the Smithing Table rework you can now find and craft various Smithing Templates.
-Smithing templates are now found across the overworld, with both Armor Trims and gear upgrades.
+These are found across the world, or crafted from certain materials.
-Since you need templates for the smithing table, the following Smithing Templates were added:
+The following Smithing Templates were added:
 - Unobtainium Alloy Upgrade
   - Found in Ancient Cities
   - Allows you to craft Metallurgium and Celestium Gear from Netherite and Diamond respectively